-Note: Persons engaged in steel erection should review and be knowledgeable of all the requirements contained in section 1710.
+Note: Persons engaged in steel erection should review and be knowledgeable in all the requirements contained in section 1710.

 - C. Wood/light gauge steel, residential and light commercial frame construction - 1.
 Joists, beams, or girders of floors below the floor or level where work is being done, or about to be done, must be covered with flooring laid close together.
-1635(a)(1) - 2.
-Employees shall not work from or walk on structural members until they are securely braced and supported.
-1716.2(d) - 3.
-Before manually raising framed walls that are 15 ft. or more in height, temporary restraints, such as cleats on the foundation or floor system or straps on the wall bottom plate must be installed to prevent inadvertent horizontal
+1635(a)(1)